 With Cradle Mountain in the north and Lake St. Clair in the south, this magnificent alpine region is outward bounding paradise.
 It’s brilliantly set up in terms of waymarked routes, the most famous being the 65km Overland Track. it takes six days to cover its ancient temperate rainforest, eucalypt groves, beech forests, glacial lakes and mountain peaks, including Mt.
 Ossa, Tasmania’s highest at 1,617m.

 The largest in the Furneaux Islands, it has a fascinating, painful history as the place where Tasmanian Aboriginal communities were exiled in 1800s, the majority of whom perished.
 Over 16 percent are still Aboriginal on Flinders, where the beaches and hiking in Strzelecki National Park, including up to its eponymous 756m peak are definitely highlights.
 When you get here, you won’t want to leave.
 Flinders keepers.

 Freycinet National Park

-This peninsular idyll is a place to seek solitude, serenity and soul search.
-From heady hiking in the pink granite Hazard Mountains which protect white quartz sandy coasts, to snorkelling around Schouten Island, it covers all natural extremes.
+This peninsular idyll is a place to seek solitude and serenity.
+From hiking in the pink granite Hazard Mountains which protect white quartz sandy coasts, to snorkelling around Schouten Island, it covers all natural extremes.
 Walking trails vary from a few hours to a few days, such as the hike up to Mount Amos, or the three-day Freycinet Peninsula Circuit.
 All with a beach at the end.

 Almost hourglass in shape and a natural beauty, Maria has a fascinating history of both Aboriginal communities and convict ones, plus a wealth of natural heritage.
 Car and amenity free, it is protected by a national park where wildlife thrives from Tasmanian devils and wallabies to wombats, possums, endangered parrots and Cape Barren geese.
 The four day guided walk, sleeping in beach camps, is superb.